 Tablet Tooling

 The tooling determines tablet size and shape.
 It includes a punch and a die.
-These two components can often be customized.
+These two components of pill pressing machine can often be customized.
 So, if you want to manufacture tablets, you should consider this factor when designing your tablets.

 Consumer Preference

-Some companies take into account what consumers prefer when deciding on the size and shape of tablets.
+Some companies take into account what consumers prefer when deciding on the tablets sizes and shapes.
 For example, when you need to coax your child to take medicines or supplements, an exotic-shaped tablet, like stars or fish, can be more attractive to them than conventionally shaped pills.

 Packaging Requirements